stefan-wuensch/tmp/README.md

 	contact_groups		aws-dev-group
 }
 ```
+(The attributes `use` and `contact_groups` are defined elsewhere in Nagios configurations.
+They are outside the
+scope of this tutorial.)

 In this example the unique values for our Stack are:
 - `aws.test.huit.harvard.edu` as the first part of `host_name` - **this is the value from the `SiteName` Parameter, with dashes changed to dots**